chovanecadam/cybersecurity/osint/README.md

 [all]intitle:"Index of"             pages with string in title [all]inurl:/wp/                     pages with string in url (wordpress sites) [all]intext:"Control Panel"         pages with string in text

 before:YYYY-MM-DD                   pages indexed before or after before:YYYY                          a given date or year
 ```

 If you specify multiple operators, results satisfying all of them will be
 shown.
 Minus sign negates the operator.
-Parantheses, `OR`, or `|` can be used
+Parentheses, `OR`, or `|` can be used
 to specify more complicated queries.
-Some operators support asterix operator.
+Some operators support asterisk operator.
 Google also understands range operator `..` (`1..50` will match numbers from 1
 to 50).